ankschoubey/old-blog/_posts/dev-life/software-architecture/2023-03-10-v1-separate-domain-and-connector.md

 For the service method, the REST API connector is downstream.
 So, it does not care about what format of data it sends.
 It’s just responsible for executing the business logic and sending the data in whatever its format.

-## Example
+## Example - Identifying Bad and Good Practices

-Below are two examples one of bad and one good.
-While the examples are in Spring Boot, they apply to any project.
+Let's examine two examples to illustrate the difference between poorly designed and well-structured code.
+Although the examples are based on Spring Boot, the principles apply to any project.

-### **Bad**: Single Responsibility Voilated
+### Bad Practice: Violation of Single Responsibility

 ```java
 // @Controller Code